filiphsps/react-native-scroll-to-child/README.md

 ## Why fork?

 The [original project](https://github.com/slorber/react-native-scroll-into-view) ain't really maintained anymore and I needed horizontal scroll support.
 I might decide to rewrite some of the more dated parts in the future; but for now this works well enough.
+Go star the original too if this package is useful to you :)

 ## Features: